tabareau/Cocasse/README.md

 # Cocasse
-A library for Gradual Certification in Coq
+A library for Gradual Certified Programming in Coq